tristengoodz/pysura/README.md

 - gcloud CLI
 - gcloud beta CLI
 - A billing account with Google Cloud
-- Docker
+- Docker (Make sure it's running in the background or your deploy will fail!)

 ### To bake in Phone Auth (Requires deployment on Google):

-- Firebase CLI - For Backed in Auth
+- Firebase CLI

 # What is Pysura?